soldair/node-procfs-stats/README.md

 procfs-stats
 ============

-get more detailed information (than ps, top etc) about running process and threads on linux machines from node.
+get detailed information about running process and threads on linux machines from node. more than ps/top/iostat alone

 this only works on linux right now i expect. some things may work on other systems that have some support for procfs.